kechagias/varfima/README.md

 **Purpose**:
   To fit bivariate vector autoregressive fractionally integrated time series with general phase.
-The functions of this repo <br>
-  can be used to replicate the results of https://onlinelibrary.wiley.com/doi/abs/10.1111/jtsa.12504
+The functions of this repo can be used to replicate the results of https://onlinelibrary.wiley.com/doi/abs/10.1111/jtsa.12504

 **Contents**:
-  The repository contains three files:
+  The repository contains three files: <br>
-    VARFIMAModules.sas:    Definitions of necessary functions
+    VARFIMAModules.sas:    Definitions of necessary functions <br>
-    DemoLogLik.sas         Demo on how to compute a bivariate VARFIMA(p,D,q) likelihood with p,q<2 DemoFitLogLik1D0.sas   Demo on how to fit a bivariate VARFIMA(1,D,0) likelihood.
+    DemoLogLik.sas         Demo on how to compute a bivariate VARFIMA(p,D,q) likelihood with p,q<2. <br>
+    DemoFitLogLik1D0.sas   Demo on how to fit a bivariate VARFIMA(1,D,0) likelihood.

 **Usage**: